 11. The first rocket in India was transported on a cycle

+India is full of interesting surprises!
+Discover some of the most interesting fun facts about India that will astonish and fascinate you.
 The first rocket was so light and small that it was transported on a bicycle to the Thumba Launching Station in Thiruvananthapuram, Kerala.

 12. India has a spa just for elephants

+Unravel the mysteries of India with these intriguing and fascinating unknown facts that will leave you in awe of this diverse and ancient land.
 Elephants receive baths, massages and even food at the Punnathoor Cotta Elephant Yard Rejuvenation Centre in Kerala.
-Now that's a BIG step for the country.
+Now that’s a BIG step for the country.

 13. India is the world’s second-largest English speaking country